julianmak/NEMO-related/docs/adding_content/git.rst

 git (or bitbucket) commands
 ===========================

-[TO TIDY] Git is phasing out password logins on terminal access, so you either have to do two factor authorisation (2FA), use a SSH key, or a token (there are others presumably).
+Git is phasing out password logins on terminal access, so you either have to do two factor authorisation (2FA), use a SSH key, or a token (there are others presumably).
 The following bits of scrap code documents how to use a token.